CedricLittman/CedricLittman/README.md

 Now I have reawakened my passion for technology by participating in two bootcamps the fire that gets lit when I get a project working is burning fiercely again and I am looking for a way to keep it going.

+## What Am I Doing Now?
+Having just finished a Python Bootcamp I am continuing my studies and reinforcing what I learnt aand trying to maintain my Full Stack skills.

+## How To Contact Me
+The best way to collar me is by email at cedric@littman.me.uk.
+I look forward to hearing from you.

 ## Conclusion
 I would like either to undertake a degree apprenticeship or get a job in software development.
 <!--